 If you position the pointer over a table’s border, then hold the Control key (Windows) or Command key (Macintosh), the entire structure of the table—that is, all cells in the table—is highlighted.
 This is useful when you have nested tables and want to see the structure of one of the tables.

-Control-click (Windows) or Command-click (Macintosh) in the cell.
+Click in one cell, Control‑click (Windows) or Command-click (Macintosh) in the same cell to select it, then Shift-click another cell.

 - Select Highlighting from the category list on the left, make either of the following changes, and click OK.